-Yields on our earning assets increased by six basis points in the first quarter of 2016 compared to the same period in 2015 primarily due to the aforementioned interest income recovered on non-performing loans.
-This interest income recovery, coupled with higher year-over-year rates on floating rate loans, were the primary factors for the 66 basis points yield increase in our commercial and industrial portfolio.
-Partially offsetting the yield increase on our commercial and industrial portfolio were lower yields in our residential mortgage portfolio and our investment securities portfolio, coupled with slightly higher funding costs.
-Yields on our residential mortgage portfolio decreased by 13 basis points primarily due to continued payoff activity of higher-rate mortgage loans and the addition to our portfolio of lower-rate mortgage loans.
-Our investment securities portfolio yield decreased by six basis points primarily due to reinvestment into lower yielding securities, a reflection of the continued low interest rate environment, partially offset by lower premium amortization.
-Funding costs rose slightly during the current quarter.
-Interest rates paid on our time deposits increased by 17 basis points due to new public time deposits at higher rates.
-Interest rates paid on our securities sold under agreements to repurchase increased by 28 basis points due to a decrease in repurchase agreements with local government entities which have relatively shorter terms at lower interest rates.
+Yields on our earning assets increased by four basis points in the third quarter of 2016 and by five basis points for the first nine months of 2016 compared to the same periods in 2015 primarily due to the aforementioned shift in the mix of our earning assets from investment securities to loans which generally have higher yields.
+Yields on our commercial and industrial portfolio increased by 11 basis points in the third quarter of 2016 and by 32 basis points for the first nine months of 2016 compared to the same periods in 2015 primarily due to higher year-over-year rates on floating rate loans and due to the aforementioned interest income recovered on non-performing loans in the first quarter of 2016.
+Yields on our commercial mortgage portfolio decreased by 24 basis points in the third quarter of 2016 and by nine basis points for the first nine months of 2016 compared to the same periods in 2015.
+The yield decrease in the third quarter of 2016 compared to the same period in 2015 was primarily due to a reversal of \$0.8 million for an interest recovery previously recorded in the second quarter of 2016.
+Contributing to the yield increase in earning assets in the third quarter of 2016 compared to the same period in 2015 was a four basis points yield increase in our investment securities portfolio primarily due lower premium amortization.
+Partially offsetting the overall yield increase in our earning assets were lower yields in our residential mortgage portfolio and slightly higher funding costs.
+Yields on our residential mortgage portfolio decreased by 13 basis points in both the third quarter and the first nine months of 2016 compared to the same periods in 2015 primarily due to continued payoff activity of higher-rate mortgage loans and the addition of lower-rate mortgage loans to our portfolio.
+In addition, yield on our investment securities portfolio decreased by two basis points in the first nine months of 2016 compared to the same period in 2015 primarily due to reinvestment into lower yielding securities, a reflection of the continued low interest rate environment, partially offset by lower premium amortization.
+Funding costs rose slightly in 2016 compared to 2015.
+Interest rates paid on our time deposits increased by 23 basis points in the third quarter of 2016 and by 20 basis points for the first nine months of 2016 compared to the same periods in 2015 due to new public time deposits at higher rates.
+Interest rates paid on our securities sold under agreements to repurchase increased by 18 basis points in the third quarter of 2016 and by 27 basis points for the first nine months of 2016 compared to the same periods in 2015 due to a decrease in repurchase agreements with local government entities which have relatively shorter terms at lower interest rates.
 The remaining balance in our repurchase agreements consists mainly of those with private entities which have relatively longer terms at higher interest rates.